Latte is Synonymous with Safety

 <div title='Rock'n'Roll'></div>

-contained in it using the \
+contained within it using the \

 character: